railsgirlswgtn/fan-fiction-github-challenge/README.md

   3. Your task now is to `git pull`.
     * As long as your working directory is clean and you have only made commits to your branch and not to master, this should just pull the changes down from GitHub that everyone else has made.
 Your master branch should now look like the master branch on GitHub.
     * If you have made commits to master, you might get merge conflicts here.
-Skip ahead to point 8 for tips on resolving merge conflicts.
+Skip ahead to point 8 for tips on resolving merge conflicts, and find a coach to get some help with getting your commits onto a branch.

   4. Now head back to the branch that your commits are on: `git checkout whatever_your_branch_is_called`.